saragw6/saragw6.github.io/README.txt

 ----------------------

 The redirect from my cs.tufts page was implimented correctly, as were my index.html and bio.html pages.
-My resume.html page was overall successful, although I was (so far) unable to find a solution to an error concerning <ul>
+My resume.html page was successful in the end.
+Although I was temporarily  unable to find a solution to an error concerning
-in the nested list in my resume.
-The rendering of the page looks as I intended, but the HTML validator flags it as an error.
+<ul> in the nested list in my resume, I was able to solve the problem quickly
+when I came back to it with fresh eyes.

 -------------
 Collaborators